E Source Blog

 I edited 35 E Source Account Management Assessment reports this year, which pretty much makes me an account management specialist.
 But you don’t have to be an expert to notice something oddly self-defeating in business account management processes.
 Why are we encouraging contact center reps to collect e-mail addresses from business customers, then hastening the reps off the phone so they meet their average handle time goals?

-While answering Ask E Source Inquiries, I learned about a product that takes a new approach to an old technology: electrostatic air filters.
-These filters, according to their manufacturers, capture particulates with filtering efficiencies as high as some hospital-grade air filters, all while consuming LESS energy.
+While answering Ask E Source inquiries, I learned about a product that takes a new approach to an old technology: electrostatic air filters.
+These filters, according to their manufacturers, capture particulates using filtering efficiencies as high as some hospital-grade air filters, all while consuming less energy.
 Significantly less energy.
-And just to clarify, filters themselves don’t consume energy, but the filters do affect how much energy the fans consume.
-Much to my chagrin, despite this products’ energy saving potential, robust research on this technology’s performance is lacking.
+And just to clarify, filters themselves don’t consume energy, but they affect how much energy the fans that contain them consume.
+Much to my chagrin, despite this technology’s energy-saving potential, robust research on its performance is lacking.